rtollert/openssl/Configurations/README.md

                            'lib_variant => "-def"', then libcrypto-abc.pc and
                            libssl-abc.pc will describe how to link against libcrypto-abc and libssl-abc.
+        app_variant     => Like shlib_variant but applies to built programs.
+                           For example, when 'app_variant => "-abc"', the name of the OpenSSL utility will be "openssl-abc".

         thread_scheme   => The type of threads is used on the configured platform.
 Currently known